-Our second strategy, after finding previous fact-checking work, it to “go upstream”.
-We move to this strategy if previous fact-checking work was insufficient to our needs.
+Our second move, after finding previous fact-checking work, it to “go upstream”.
+We use this move if previous fact-checking work was insufficient to our needs.

 What do we mean by “go upstream”?